Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Basic framework

 \subsection{Forced EMRI motion around a SMBH}

 Within the GR framework, the motion of a freely falling test particle is simply described by a geodesic of the background spacetime.
-However, the geodesic motion is perturbed by external forces in non-vacuum environments and the equation of motion (E.O.M.) is written as
+However, the geodesic motion is perturbed by external forces in nonvacuum environments and the equation of motion (EOM) is written as

 where $x^{\mu}$ is the four-coordinate of the SMO around the central SMBH, and $f^{\mu},\ \tau$ denote the four-acceleration and proper time, respectively.
 In the vacuum environment, the external force vanishes, $f^{\mu}=0$.
-The form of $f^{\mu}$ in the reference of the zero-angular-momentum observers (ZAMOs) has been given in Ref.~\cite{PhysRevD.83.044037}, $f^{\mu}$ was assumed to depend linearly on the spatially projected component of the relative four–velocity $u_{\perp}^{\mu}$, and in order to enforce the orthogonality condition, additional correction terms associated with $u_{\rm ZAMO}^{\mu}$ were also included, thus,
+The form of $f^{\mu}$ in the reference of the zero-angular-momentum observers (ZAMOs) has been given in Ref.~\cite{PhysRevD.83.044037}, $f^{\mu}$ was assumed to depend linearly on the spatially projected component of the relative four-velocity $u_{\perp}^{\mu}$, and in order to enforce the orthogonality condition, additional correction terms associated with $u_{\rm ZAMO}^{\mu}$ were also included.
+In this work, following a similar consideration based on the relative four-velocity components, we replace $u^{\mu}_{\rm ZAMO}$ with the four-velocity of gas in the accretion disk, $u^{\mu}_{\rm disk}$.
+With the constraints of $u^{\mu}u_{\mu}=-1$ and equivalently, $f^{\mu}u_{\mu}=0$, the form of $f^{\mu}$ is